 I also regularly instruct winter climbing, rock climbing and ski mountaineering in all parts of Scotland.
 In the past I have run winter skills weekends, week long winter courses and guided ascents of classic rock climbs for individuals, Mountain Rescue Teams and clubs.

 - Past Successes.
-Many of the mountaineering expeditions to the Andes that I organise offer those critical few extra days and low guide to client ratios necessary for success on a big mountain.
+Many of the mountaineering expeditions to the Andes that I organise offer those critical extra 2 or 3 days and low guide to client ratios necessary for success on a big mountain.

 - We're Good.
 I am highly recommended by past customers.
 Have a look at the Customer Satisfaction page for further details.
 Not surprisingly I have very high repeat booking rates and referral booking rates and run a lot of private itineraries.
 That's why I haven't advertised much for more than ten years.

 - We're Specialists.
 I personally have MORE experience of operating mountaineering, skiing and trekking expeditions to South America than anyone else in the world.
-I now have more than twenty years experience of climbing and skiing in the Andes.
+I have more than twenty-five years of experience climbing and skiing in the Andes.
 I have climbed over 300 of the 5000m+ summits and skiied on over 100 summits in Patagonia.

 - We get lots of Repeat Business.
-I have many satisfied customers, including several who have completed more than ten expeditions with me.
-Thom from Scotland just recently climbed his 20th 6000m+ peak in the Andes, all climbed with myself as a guide and organiser..... although I have to say he has put a lot of effort in himself!
+I have many satisfied customers, including some who have completed more than ten expeditions with me.
+Thom from Scotland just recently climbed his 20th 6000m+ peak in the Andes.
+All these were climbed with myself as a guide and organiser..... although I do have to say that he's put a lot of effort in himself!

 - Small Groups.
 My maximum group size on all regular courses and expeditions is four.
 Smaller groups are more flexible and much less intrusive in remote mountain areas.
 Have a look at the 'Our Style' page for further details.